neuroimaginador/fcaR/README.md

     list of attribute sets respect an implication set.
 -   Added functions %entails% and %\~% to check the **entailment** and **equivalence** between two implication sets.
--   Added new convenience function to map attributes between SparseSets, so computing intents, extents and closures is more robust.
+-   Added new convenience function to map attributes between Sets, so computing intents, extents and closures is more robust.
 -   **Conceptual scaling**, including nominal, ordinal, interordinal, biordinal and interval scales for many-valued formal contexts.
 Also, computation of background knowledge from the applied scales and of